milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 “Remember me” function: For ease of access to your account, you can use the "Remember me on this device" function when you log in to the website.
 This function uses technology that enables us to provide direct account access and to help administer the Netflix service without requiring reentry of any password or other user identification when your browser revisits the service.

 Giving others access to your account: If you share or otherwise allow others to have access to your account, they will be able to see shows you have watched, ratings, account information (including your email address or other information in the "Account" area of our website), and game related information (such as your in-game name and saved game progress).
 This remains true even if you use our profiles feature.
-You might have the option to use seamless account login through the Netflix mobile app, which enables login to the Netflix app on smart TVs, set top boxes, and other streaming media devices on the Wi-Fi network to which you are connected.
+You might have the option to use seamless account login through the Netflix mobile app, which enables login to the Netflix app on smart TVs, set top boxes, and other streaming media devices on the network to which you are connected.
 If you use that feature, those devices will remain signed into your account unless you later log out of those devices.

 Profiles: Profiles allow users to have a distinct, personalized Netflix experience, built around the movies and shows of interest to them, as well as separate watch histories.
 Please note that profiles are available to everyone who uses your Netflix account, so that anyone with access to your Netflix account can navigate to and use, edit or delete profiles.
 You should explain this to others with access to your account, and if you do not wish them to use or change your profile, be sure to let them know.
 Profile users may be offered the opportunity to add an email address, phone number or other information to the profile and will be provided with notice of collection and use at the time such information is requested (the Profile Privacy Notice applies (help.netflix.com/legal/profileprivacy)).
-We have various parental controls available, you can learn more by reading our Help article located at https://help.netflix.com/node/264.
+We have various parental controls available, you can learn more by reading our Help article located at help.netflix.com/node/264.

+Profile Transfers: The profile transfer feature on your account allows you and users with access to your account to transfer an eligible profile from your account to a separate account (including information such as viewing history and recommendations).
+You can change the setting for this feature in the Settings section of your Account page.
+You can learn more by reading our Help article located at help.netflix.com/node/122698.

 Removing device access to your Netflix account: To remove access to your Netflix account from your devices, visit the "Account" section of our website, choose "Sign out of all devices," and follow the instructions to deactivate your devices (note, deactivation may not occur immediately).
 Where possible, users of public or shared devices should log out at the completion of each visit.
 If you sell or return a computer or Netflix ready device, you should log out and deactivate the device before doing so.
 If you do not maintain the security of your password or device, or fail to log out or deactivate your device, subsequent users may be able to access your account, including your personal information.